SEMICeu/GeoDCAT-AP/README.md

 Any problems encountered, or suggestions for new functionalities can be submitted as [issues on the GeoDCAT-AP repository on GitHub](./issues/).

-> :warning: The GeoDCAT-AP specification does not replace the [INSPIRE Metadata Regulation](http://eur-lex.europa.eu/eli/reg/com/2008/1205) nor the [INSPIRE Metadata technical guidelines based on ISO 19115 and ISO 19119](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139).
-Its purpose is give owners of geospatial metadata the possibility to achieve more by providing an additional RDF syntax binding.
+*The GeoDCAT-AP specification does not replace the [INSPIRE Metadata Regulation](http://eur-lex.europa.eu/eli/reg/com/2008/1205) nor the [INSPIRE Metadata technical guidelines based on ISO 19115 and ISO 19119](https://inspire.ec.europa.eu/id/document/tg/metadata-iso19139).
+Its purpose is give owners of geospatial metadata the possibility to achieve more by providing an additional RDF syntax binding.*

 ## Structure of the repository